Marine in Missions Vol. 1 and the core series

 Garcia's relationship with Tank and Rick Thomas is the core of his emotional page.
 They are not interchangeable Marines.
 Their banter, discipline, and willingness to enter the worst spaces together make the Variant Hunters feel like their own family unit parallel to Team Ghost.
 Garcia's leadership matters because it holds that small unit together under conditions where everyone understands the odds.

-The D.C. tunnel and dirty-bomb mission should be treated as his defining event.
+The D.C.
 Garcia's death after manually triggering the decisive blast is one of the clearest sacrifice beats in the original war.
 The action matters tactically because it helps stop a catastrophic threat, but it matters emotionally because it shows the Variant Hunters paying the price for knowledge and proximity.

 - Garcia represents the Marine Variant Hunter branch of the war.